 (Granite Formation - Guadarrama Mountain range)

 Limestone, which is known as Colmenav stone together with Baroque, became one of Madrid’s traditional building stones.
 They are used to till today for their durability.

 Alpedrete Monzogranite, Zarzalejo Monzogranite, Reduefia Dolostone, Torrelaguna Dolostone, Colmenar Limestone, Flint, and Bernardos slate are the stones of Spain to reign over the industry.

 Times prior to the Industrial Revolution and the rise of technocratic criteria, the aesthetic features of stones, primarily the colour became value factors.
-The preferred colour of stones happened to vary over time with fashion and with tastes of builders and architects.
+The preferred colour of stones happened to vary over time with fashion and with the tastes of builders and architects.

 The aesthetic looks and the perception of the values of buildings in cities were defined by the traditional stones.
-In Spain, usage of stones in cities vary because of changing aesthetic values, workability, inland transport connections and fuller understanding of material behaviour, decay.
+In Spain, usage of stones in cities vary because of changing aesthetic values, workability, inland transport connections and a fuller understanding of material behaviour, decay.

 Spain opened its first railway in the middle of the nineteenth century and new construction stones began to flow in from other regions of Spain and from other countries.

 The region of Madrid has two groups of materials, distinguished as